If you’re like most people, your life is already filled with appointments, and there’s still a long to-do list waiting to be checked off.

 Asphalt shingles have a layer of granules on their surface, but roofs tend to lose those granules toward the end of their life cycle, resulting in smooth shingles.
 Look in your gutters to see whether they are loaded up with shingle granules.
 Inconsistent or a darker color on some parts of the roof is another sign the granules have worn away.

 As soon as you spot bald shingles, call a roofing company.
-You probably need to replace your entire roof.
+You probably need to get an entire new roof.
 When the shingles shed a lot of their granules, your roofing quickly loses its usefulness.

 8. There are Stains on Interior Ceilings and Walls